parcel-bundler/lightningcss/website/pages/docs.md

 Lightning CSS supports generating source maps when compiling, minifying, and bundling your source code to make debugging easier.
 Use the `sourceMap` option to enable it when using the API, or the `--sourcemap` CLI flag.

-If the input CSS came from another compiler such as SASS or Less, you can also pass an input source map to Lightning CSS using the `inputSourceMap` API option.
+If the input CSS came from another compiler such as Sass or Less, you can also pass an input source map to Lightning CSS using the `inputSourceMap` API option.
 This will map compiled locations back to their location in the original source code.

 Finally, the `projectRoot` option can be used to make file paths in source maps relative to a root directory.
 This makes build stable between machines.